 These residences provide common-room space for television, meetings and social interaction, as well as self-operating laundries.
 Many have a piano, pool and table tennis facilities, and some have access to a swimming pool.

 Third-tier residences provide accommodation for senior postgraduate students.

-These residences have wardens who oversee the academic and social well-being of the students.
+These residences have wardens who oversee academic and social well-being.
 The wardens ensure that there is a good community life in the houses, flats and purpose-built residences, such as Obz Square.

-Due to the geographical fragmentation of third-tier accommodation, a Residence Association has been tasked with creating a quality residence life experience for postgraduates.
+Due to the geographical fragmentation of third-tier accommodation, a Residence Association works to create a quality residence life experience.